 All finite-lived intangible assets are amortized during the economic useful life and are assessed when indicators that the intangible assets may be deteriorated are present.
 The amortization period and the amortization method for intangibles with finite- useful lives are reviewed at least at each reporting date.
 The changes in the expected useful life or in the expected period to obtain the future economic benefits materialized in the assets, are taken as a basis to change either the period or the amortization method, if applicable, and are treated as a change in accounting estimate.
-The intangible assets with finite-life amortization expense is recognized in the comprehensive income statement as part of the expenses according to the intangible usage.
+The expense of intangible assets with finite-life is recognized in the comprehensive income statement as part of the expenses expense item that is consistent with the use of the intangible.